nrwl/nx/nx-dev/data-access-documents/README.md

 # documentation-api

-This library provides the data necessary to display the latest and previous documentation.
+This library provides the data necessary to display the documentation.

-The [`data`](./src/data) folder contains the version mapping as well as a snapshot of the latest and previous docs.
+The [`data`](./src/data) folder contains the version mapping as well as a snapshot of the docs.

 ## Testing